EMPSRobotics/EMPSRobotics.github.io/README.md

 10/11/18:  we scraped our chassy and edited the old robot chassy from last year.
 # Programmers log:
 10/11/18-10/16/18: We have been working on the website beyond our teem meets and will continue to do so.
+# sponsors and volunteers:
+If you are interested in being a sponsor or volunteer, please email our head coach:
 # Notice
 (NOTE: IF YOU ARE SEEING THIS YOU ARE IN THE WRONG PLACE: GO HERE (https://empsrobotics.github.io)